HMA Review: Quick Expert Summary

 💰 Money-Back Guarantee | 30 days |

-But there are a lot of things I didn’t like about HMA VPN — it lacks advanced security features, doesn’t work with top streaming services, doesn’t have obfuscation tools, is pricier than most VPNs, and has terrible customer support.
+But there are a lot of things I didn’t like about HMA VPN — it lacks advanced security features, allows torrenting on a very small number of servers, doesn’t have obfuscation tools, is pricier than most VPNs, and has terrible customer support.

-Overall, HMA VPN is an intuitive VPN that is good for secure browsing and torrenting, but it falls short in too many other areas for me to rank it as one of the best VPNs in 2023.
+Overall, HMA VPN is good for secure browsing, but it falls short in too many other areas for me to rank it as one of the best VPNs in 2024.

 HMA VPN has the following industry-standard VPN security features: